Faster and Better Alignment for Flow Matching Models via Step-aware Advantages: Experiments

 \subsection{Experimental Setup}

 We introduce two tasks and elaborate on their base models, training prompts, and reward metrics.
 For both tasks, we applied the Low-Rank Adaptation (LoRA) \cite{hu2022lora} method for text to image generation, following \cite{xue2025dancegrpo, li2025mixgrpo, liu2025flow}.
-For the composition image generation task, we employ TAFS-GRPO on both SD3.5-M and Flux.1-dev base models with a prompt dataset provided in GenEval following \cite{liu2025flow, xue2025advantage}.
+For the composition image generation task, we employ TAFS-GRPO on SD3.5-M, Flux.1-dev, and Flux.2-klein-4B with the prompt dataset provided by GenEval, following \cite{liu2025flow, xue2025advantage}.
+The SD3.5-M, Flux.1-dev and Flux.2-klein-4B settings are detailed in the Appendix.
 For the human preference alignment task, we use Flux.1-dev as the base model.
 We perform experiments using the prompt provided by the Pick-a-Pic dataset \cite{kirstain2023pick} with 25432 text prompts for training and 2048 diverse text prompts for testing as suggested in \cite{liu2025flow, xue2025advantage}.
-All methods are evaluated with 8 inference steps to ensure fairness.
+All methods are evaluated with 8 inference steps to ensure fairness. \textit{Due to the page limitation, the implementation details and detailed evaluation metrics are put in Appendix.}

-\textbf{Training Settings.} We use the Geneval score, pick score, CLIP score and human preference score as the reward function in the training of the composition image generation task.
-We use the pick score and CLIP models as the in-domain reward models and evaluate both in-domain and out-of-domain (i.e., HPS-v2.1, Image Reward, and Unified Reward) metrics for the human preference alignment task.
-All methods are trained with 512 resolution.
-We utilize the AdamW optimizer with a learning rate of \(3 \times 10^{-4}\) and weight decay of \(1 \times 10^{-4}\) for training with a group size of 48 and total batch size of 24.

-\textbf{Evaluation Metrics.} For the composition image generation task, we use the GenEval score, pick score, CLIP score and human preference score as the reward function in training.
-We use the image reward and unified reward as the out-of-domain evaluation metrics.
-For the human preference alignment task, we use in-domain metrics, i.e., pick score and CLIP score, as the reward function during training and report both in-domain and out-of-domain metrics, i.e., human preference score, image reward, and unified reward in testing.
-All methods are evaluated with 1024 resolution.